 A phone call on birthdays and Christmas is not being a father.
 It is being a stranger.
 Even weekly calls are not the same thing as being a part of that child’s life.

 Checks in the mail do not say, love.
 They say guilt.

 3. Making lots of money is not being a father.

 Lots of us men fell for this one.
-We thought that working real hard, making money so our kids, maybe even our families, had what they wanted was what being a father was all about.
+We thought that working really hard, making money so our kids, maybe even our families, had what they wanted was what being a father was all about.

 I repeatedly hear from fathers who worked long hours, two even three jobs and now their children resent them for never being there.
 You can’t buy their love.
-And do you really want your children thinking that your and their love is for sale?
+And do you really want your children thinking that you and their love is for sale?

 Kids want all the latest designer brand names.
 They all think they need to have an X-phone and an I-station like their peers.
 But years from now most will not remember that you bought them all that stuff.
 What they will remember are the things you did with them.

 This is one of the hardest things to do in any relationship, especially with your kids.
 You hear something and you know, or think you know, the things that they have not learned yet.
 You feel the need to tell them.